Ombudsdan/birthday-csv-to-json/README.md

 ## Requirements
 - `.env` file with the necessary environment variables.
 - A file for the `SOURCE_CSV`, mapped accordingly in the `.env` file.
 - A file for the `GOOGLE_APPLICATION_CREDENTIALS`, with the secret account credentials downloaded from Firebase (if uploading to Firestore).
+Keep this outside of the repo, for example in a sibling directory to the application files: `../secrets/firebase-serviceAccountKey.json`.
 - Add your required files to the root directory.

 ## Environment Variables